lostcxuse/lostcxuse/README.md

 Proshippers and anything under that category, Racists, Homophobes etc, Generative AI users - more.

-weirdos dni and over sensvitve people. i'll make a lot of jokes that may not be funny and if your over sensvitve person that over reacts, dni please.
+weirdos dni and over sensvitve people. i'll make a lot of jokes that may not be funny and if your over senszitve person that over reacts, dni please.